roehampton/module-content/software-development-1/week-02/lecture/README.md

 Video: https://roehampton.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=058f6deb-ebd6-4f9f-90eb-ac4900c51768

 Python Syntax vs Semantics
-> Syntax says what are the legal expressions in this language (cat, dog, etc)
+> Syntax says what are the legal expressions in this language (cat, dog, etc).
-> Semantics says how we construct expressions
+> Semantics says how we construct expressions.

 *Static Semantics* in Python determine which programs are meaningful; which expressions make sense.
 Consider for instance:
     My desk is Susan

 Does it make sense?

-    False.
+> False.

 *Static Semantics* asks what does the program mean?
 What’s going to happen when I run it?
 Thought this, Python checks your syntax, one bug at a time.